twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TNAMINGFORM** (version 3.0 until 6.5) – Contains basic naming fields excluding fields with unknown numbers in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TNEWSUBSINGLEFORM** (version 10.0 until 10.1.0.2272) – Adds a single substitution to the OpenType layout tables.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
-* **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Views, edits or creates OpenType layout tables.
+* **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Shows an interface for viewing, editing or creating the OpenType layout tables.
-* **TOPENTYPEDESIGNERPROOFINGFORM** (version 12.0.0.2560) – Used when pressing the proofing button at the top right corner of the OpenType designer's preview area.
+* **TOPENTYPEDESIGNERPROOFINGFORM** (version 12.0.0.2560 & above) – Used for interactive feature proofing of OpenType layout tables.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Adds items to the OpenType layout tables.
 * **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options (manually editing the registry keys varies based on whether the program is running or not).
-* **TOTLFRENAMEFORM** (version 7.0 & above) – Used when renaming tables in the OpenType layout tables.
+* **TOTLFRENAMEFORM** (version 7.0 & above) – Rename lookup tables in the OpenType layout tables.
 * **TPASTESPECIALFORM** – Paste any data for glyphs stored in the clipboard.
 In the Items list (version 5.5 until 6.5), **Glyph Outline Data** and **Glyph Metrics** (i.e. the first two items) are checked by default. **Glyph Outline Data** is dimmed in the third major version.
 In recent versions, the registry keys are stored in the `Edit` key.
 * **TPCLTFORM** (version 3.0.1 until 6.5) – Shows a dialog to view, edit or modify the PCL5 data for use with old printers.
 * **TPERFORMTRANSFORMATIONFORM** (version 4.5 & above) – Used after transforming each glyph.